mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.5.2 - 11-27-18 =
+* Fixed: an issue with connecting new sites caused by recent OpenSSL update
+* Fixed: an issue with marking plugins as Trusted
+* Fixed: an issue with activation notices for 3rd party plugins

 = 3.5.1 - 11-14-18 =
 * Fixed: an issue with generating incorrect URL for the Test Connection feature